garybgenett/gary-os/README.md

 [Filesystem] if they are needed.

 In case of failure, a minimal shell environment will be loaded.
-It is menu-driven and self-documenting.
+It is menu-driven and self-documented.
 Its purpose is to facilitate real-time user selection of a [Filesystem] to load.

 Once a [Filesystem] is loaded, directories are unpacked as specified in 'Package